PuranjoyPatra/Learning-React/README.md

 + D - Delete

 ## Esacape Hatches:
-    - hatches that let you “step outside” React and connect to external systems.
+=> hatches that let you “step outside” React and connect to external systems.
 Most of your application logic and data flow should not rely on these features.

+### Memoization
+=> `useCallback` , `useMemo` and memo() through these memoized the code base to not render a component for everytime.

 keep updating ...